Vatican City photo

 To rent a car easily in the Vatican, you have to make sure that you already secured the documents needed before getting there.
 Car rental companies will require you to have an international driver’s permit with you, especially if you don’t have a European Union license.
 You also have to make sure that your driving license has an official photo with it.

 Bring your government ID with you so you’ll be prepared whenever they’ll be asking for a verification ID.
-Batter be prepared to have these anywhere you go in the country to avoid having inconveniences.
+Better be prepared to have these anywhere you go in the country to avoid having inconveniences.

 Vehicle Types